donut-party/donut-docs-site/content/docs/system/tutorial/02-implementing-behavior-with-signal-handlers.md

 `[::ds/defs :services :api-poller]`, and its instance lives in the system map under `[::ds/instances :services :api-poller]`.

-This donut.system's mechanism for holding on to the objects and values produced by a signal handler so that other signal handlers can interact with them.
+This is donut.system's mechanism for holding on to the objects and values produced by a signal handler so that other signal handlers can interact with them.

 ## Accessing instances in signal handlers